-SECTION A. - What You Must Know Before You Become a Candidate
+SECTION A - What You Must Know Before You Become a Candidate

 - 1. Your Personal Responsibility as a Candidate - 1.1.
 By nominating yourself as a candidate in ENSA's elections you agree to: - 1.1.1. take personal responsibility for ensuring that you understand and abide by ENSA's rules, regulations and policies for these elections. - 1.1.2. be held responsible for your own actions and for those of others acting in support of your campaign. - 1.1.3. be personally liable, including for any cost of repair or recompense, for any damage or injury caused during your campaign. - 1.2.
-ENSA shall make every reasonable effort to answer any questions you may have about the election process; however, it remains your personal responsibility to ensure that you do not breach any rules or regulations. - 1.3.
+ENSA shall make every reasonable effort to answer any questions you may have about the election process; however it remains your personal responsibility to ensure that you do not breach any rules or regulations. - 1.3.
 Ignorance of the rules shall not be a valid excuse.
 "I didn't know" or "we weren't told..." will not be accepted.
 If you want to do something and you're not sure whether it is permitted, seek advice from the Election Officials first. - 2.
 Becoming a Candidate - 2.1.
 To become an official candidate there are a few things you need to do: - 2.1.1.
 Make sure you are eligible to run for a position.Check www.napierstudents.com/elections/eligibilitycriteria/ for the criteria. - 2.1.2.
-Make sure you have read these Election Rules in full.
-It is essential that you read and understand all of the rules, regulations and definitions before running for office. - 2.1.3.
-Make sure you complete the Online Election Candidate Application Form by no later than 12pm on 02/03/2022.
+Write your manifesto, to be published on the ENSA Website, telling students what you would like to achieve if you win.
+(Guidance for writing your manifesto can be found on the ENSA Website) - Your manifesto must not exceed 300 words.
+If it is more than 300 words, any excess will be cut off the end before it goes live on the ENSA website.
+We recommend writing this in Word and checking the word count, before starting the online application form. - 2.1.3.
+Make sure you correctly complete the Online Election Candidate Application Form by no later than 12pm on 21/02/2023.
 Late submissions shall not be accepted. - 2.1.4.
-Submit a 'passport' style photograph to be used in ENSA publicity.
-You will be asked to upload this as part of the online application form.
-This photo should be as large/high definition as possible, ideally showing your full head and shoulders, against a plain background similar to a passport style photograph, however, you are allowed to smile!
+Upload your manifesto and two 'passport' style photographs to be used in ENSA publicity.
+You will be asked to upload these as part of the online application form. - Photos should be as large/high definition as possible, ideally showing your full head and shoulders, against a plain background similar to a passport style photograph, however, you are allowed to smile!
+(Remember this photo will used in official publicity so think about the kind of 'professional' image you want to give) - 2.1.5.
+Attend one of the Candidate Briefing sessions. - Only 2 briefing sessions will be held 3pm on 21/02/2023 and 6pm on 22/02/2023.
+If you are unable to attend, please contact elections@napierstudents.com. - 2.1.6.
+Complete the Trustee Eligibility form.
+You must declare that you are eligible to be a Trustee and declare any 'conflict of interest' you may have.
+(Don't worry, we'll cover this form in the Candidate Briefing Session)